vilmamuco/ros2-exercises/README.md

 To start the container again, run `docker start ros2_ws`.
 Converseley, you can stop it with `docker stop ros2_ws`.
+If you want to re-create the container from scratch, you can remove it with `docker rm ros2_ws`.

 To run multiple terminals inside the container, you can use the `docker exec` command: